hdoro/sanity-plugin-prefixed-slug/README.md

 }
 ```

+Upgrading from sanity-plugin-better-slug?
+Rename your `options.basePath` to `options.urlPrefix`.

 ## Roadmap

+- [ ] Adapt to Sanity v3
 - [ ] get merged into `@sanity/base`
   - That's right!
 The goal of this plugin is to become obsolete.
 It'd be much better if the official type included in Sanity had this behavior from the get-go.
 Better for users and the platform :)